TS-Steff/PRTG-MPP-Python-Scripts/README.md

 # PRTG-MPP-Python-Scripts
  Python Scripts for the Paessler PRTG Multi-Platform Probe

+ A collection of skripts to monitor different sytems